Year 2

 Handover at start of the school day

-All children must be accompanied onto school site by an appropriate adult and observed entering the school site.
+All children must be accompanied onto the school site by an appropriate adult and observed entering the school site.
 This is a parental responsibility.
 NO children should walk to school unaccompanied.

 Collection from school at the end of the school day